-However, in order to prevent moisture or dirt from penetrating cavities within the car body during the life time of the vehicle and to reduce air turbulence noise while the car is moving, the openings must of course be resealed.
-This is often still done with plugs made from plastic, rubber or metal, a process that requires a great deal of time, work and personnel, because the holes are different sizes and shapes.
-In order for the plug to fulfil its purpose, it must fit precisely and be pressed into the correct opening with sufficient force.
+However, in order to prevent moisture or dirt from penetrating into the car body cavities during its use phase and to reduce air turbulence noise while the car is moving, the openings must of course be resealed.
+This is often still done with plugs made of plastic, rubber or metal, a process that requires a great deal of time, work and personnel, because the holes have different sizes and shapes.
+In order for the plug to fulfill its purpose, it must fit precisely and be pressed into the correct opening with sufficient force.

-With its hole-covering product range, tesa has created an alternative: pre-fabricated die cuts in various sizes and various adhesive tape designs that offer decisive advantages over conventional plugs.
-While the plugs must fit exactly, it is possible to close different-sized holes with one size of stamped part.
+With its hole covering product range, tesa has created an alternative: pre-fabricated die cuts in various sizes and in various adhesive tape designs that offer decisive advantages over conventional plugs.
+While the plugs must fit exactly, it is possible to close different sized holes with one size of stamped part.
 This reduces complexity and saves time.

-"We specialise in tailoring the shapes, sizes and characteristics of our products to our customers’ needs."
+"We specialize in tailoring the shapes, sizes and characteristics of our products to our customers’ needs."

 Product Management tesa Automotive

 Also, applying the die cuts is much easier than pressing plugs into holes.
 That saves work.
 Another advantage is the adhesive points are many times lighter than plugs.
-That saves weight, an essential requirement for the automotive industry when it comes to fuel savings in petrol engines or range in electric vehicles.
+That saves weight, an essential requirement of the automotive industry when it comes to fuel savings in gasoline engines, or range in electric vehicles.
 In addition, the adhesive tape solutions can offer different added benefits like impermeability, heat resistance, noise reduction and puncture resistance.

 About 1 billion holes

-are now closed using tesa® die cuts each year.
+are now closed with tesa® die cuts each year.